Atkinss1/LightBnB/README.md

 # LightBnB

-This repository contains a straightforward multi-page Airbnb clone implemented using server-side JavaScript.
+This repository contains a straightforward single-page Airbnb clone implemented using server-side JavaScript.
 The application fetches and displays information from a database through SQL queries, providing a dynamic and responsive user experience.

 ## Table of Contents
 - [Introduction](#introduction)